Eating Local in Nova Scotia

-If there’s one thing every visitor to Nova Scotia enjoys, it’s the food.
+If there’s one thing each and every visitor to Nova Scotia enjoys, it’s the food.
 No matter where you go in the province – whether you’re a seafood lover or landlubber – you’ll find the makings of a delicious meal.
-From Atlantic lobster and Digby scallops, to Oxford blueberries and Annapolis Valley fiddleheads, if you’re a locavore – someone who enjoys locally sourced food – you’ll love what Nova Scotia has to offer.
+From Atlantic lobster and Digby scallops, to Oxford blueberries and Annapolis Valley fiddleheads and strawberries from around the province, if you’re a locavore – someone who enjoys locally sourced food – you’ll love what Nova Scotia has to offer.

 Farm Fresh Produce from the Annapolis Valley

-The breadbasket of Nova Scotia has long been the Annapolis Valley.
-Nestled between the north and south mountains, the valley is home to many farms, u-picks, farmers' markets and vineyards that are popular destinations for anyone seeking farm fresh produce or a local wine.
-In addition to a wide range of fruits and vegetables, the Annapolis Valley is famous for its apples – a fact that is celebrated each spring in the four-day Apple Blossom Festival.
+The Annapolis Valley has long been known as the breadbasket of Nova Scotia.
+Nestled between the north and south mountains, the valley is home to many farms, u-picks, farmers' markets and award winning wineries & vineyards that are popular destinations for anyone seeking fresh produce and local wines.
+In addition to the wide range of fruits and vegetables grown here, the Annapolis Valley is possibly most famously known for its apples – a fact that is celebrated each spring in the four-day Apple Blossom Festival.

 Local Seafood in Nova Scotia